Biffenx/42sh/README.md

 - [ ] Invalid pointer being freed sometimes when alias expansion is done.
 - [x] Shell "freezes" if job is stopped.
 - [x] Set signals to default when bringing job to the foreground.
-- [ ] Decide when and where shell updates current and previous jobs.
+- [x] Decide when and where shell updates current and previous jobs (current handling is supported).
 - [ ] Shady stuff going on when signal is sent to a process via kill.
 Try fix signals.
 	- There is no way for the programs to know about sent signals if they are in background or stopped.
 - [ ] Improve line edition (up and down)